horizoncrafts/flutter-guide/Journal.md

 ## 2022-01-05 - 110.
 Widgets & Configuring Widgets - Summary / Overview

 The annoying thing is, building part of the app in a quick way, and then, some time later, fixing it because it wasn't following good practice.
 Ok, I get that, but my brain already saw the not-so-good stuff and when going back it sometimes get confusing.
+Really annoying.
+Some attributes or functions were made public, just to later on conclude that they should - of course - have underscore and actually be private from the begining.
+But I actually spent some time pondering on why they weren't make private...